 Colorectal Polyps and Cancer

-Some studies have shown that aspirin and other drugs known as non-steroidal anti-inflammatory drugs, or NSAIDs, may help prevent colon cancers but this is usually in patients with familial adenomatous polyps, a condition discussed below.
-NSAIDs also carry increased risks of serious complications, such as stomach bleeding and heart attacks, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.
+Some studies have shown that aspirin and other drugs known as nonsteroidal anti-inflammatory drugs, or NSAIDs, may help prevent colon cancers, but this is usually in patients with familial adenomatous polyps, a condition discussed below.
+NSAIDs also carry increased risks of serious complications, such as stomach bleeding, heart attacks and strokes, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.

 Screening for cancer is another important step.